-97% of Medical Providers in the United States accept Traditional Medicare

 Days 91 and beyond: $800 coinsurance PER DAY

 $240 Annual Part B Deductible Met - 80/20 split after, uncapped.
-Meaning unlimited financial risk.
+Meaning unlimited financial exposure to your retirement.
+You pay the remaining 20%

-Part B Excess Charges: Medical Providers reserve the right to charge an additional 15% of the Medicare approved rate. $10,000 bill = $1,500 in Excess Charges
+Part B Excess Charges: Medical Providers reserve the right to charge an additional 15% of the Medicare approved rate. $10,000 bill = $1,500 in Excess Charge

 Part C plans offer “all-in-one” Medicare coverage.
 They bundle the benefits from Parts A and B and sometimes include additional benefits for routine dental, vision, and hearing services, as well as prescription drug coverage.
 Medicare Advantage Plans are managed and issued by private insurance carriers contracted with Medicare.